-Sweet & Spicy Smoked Snack Mix is going to be the snack at hand heading into this awesome fall weather.
-Perfect for tailgating, hiking, camping, parties, and basically anything else where there are people who like tasty munchies.
-This snack mix is coated with a sweet and sticky Cholula® Hot Sauce laced caramel.
-Not too spicy, not too sweet, and perfectly smoky while keeping all of the crispy crunch.
+This Smoked Snack Mix is going to be the snack at hand for all your events.
+It’s perfect for tailgating, hiking, camping, parties, and basically anything else where there are people who like tasty munchies.
+This snack mix is coated with a sweet and sticky Cholula hot sauce-laced caramel.
+It’s not too spicy, not too sweet, and perfectly smoky while keeping all of the crispy crunch.

 A good snack mix starts with the perfect combo of munchies and, after several versions and recipe testing, I believe I have found the perfect ratio!
 The secret to a good snack mix is picking real winners for every element.
 You don’t want to have any undesirables in your mix or you’ll end up with a bowl of the reject snack at the bottom with everything else eaten.